-- 16. This is supported by other evidence.
-A recent report from the Information Centre for Health and Social Care (2007) revealed that 60% of complaints in the National Health Service (NHS) related to nursing and medical staff, compared to 5% for 'professions allied to medicine'. - 17.
+This is supported by other evidence.
+A recent report from the Information Centre for Health and Social Care (2007) revealed that 60 per cent of complaints in the National Health Service (NHS) related to nursing and medical staff, compared to 5 per cent for 'professions allied to medicine'.

 The HPC's fitness to practise process does not exist in isolation but exists in an environment which includes complaints mechanisms operated by employers and other organisations.
-These mechanisms often have a different purpose, focusing on matters more related to service delivery, for example, or handling complaints at a local level which would not normally justify regulatory action. - 18.
+These mechanisms often have a different purpose, for example, focusing on matters more related to service delivery or handling complaints at a local level which would not normally justify regulatory action.

 We are unable to quantify the extent to which, if at all, matters that should be dealt with at a professional regulatory level fail to be brought to the attention of the regulator.
-However, this is a common potential issue across all the regulators of health professionals and the available data does still indicate that the professions regulated by the HPC are overall 'lower risk' compared to others.
+However, this is a common potential issue across all the regulators of health professionals and the available data does still indicate that the professions regulated by the HPC are overall of 'lower risk' compared to others.

-Complaints by profession
+5.1.2 Complaints by profession

-- 19. Analysis of fitness to practise data by profession reveals that there is some variation in the proportion of complaints received by profession (please see figure three overleaf). - 20.
-In 2007/2008, the rate of complaints was higher for arts therapists, chiropodists / podiatrists, operating department practitioners, paramedics and prosthetists and orthotists than would be expected by the proportion of these professions on the Register.
-In 2006/2007, this trend was the same for chiropodists / podiatrists, operating department practitioners and paramedics. - 21.
-In 2006/2007 and 2007/2008, paramedics accounted for the largest proportion of complaints.
-In 2007/2008, paramedics accounted for 22% of complaints but made up 8% of the total number of registrants.
-This was consistent with trends in previous years. - 22.
+Analysis of fitness to practise data by profession reveals that there is some variation in the proportion of complaints received by profession (please see figure three overleaf).

+In 2007 - 08, the rate of complaints was higher for arts therapists, chiropodists / podiatrists, operating department practitioners, paramedics and prosthetists and orthotists than would be expected by the proportion of these professions on the Register.
+In 2006-07, this trend was the same for chiropodists / podiatrists, operating department practitioners and paramedics.

+In 2006-07 and 2007 - 08, paramedics accounted for the largest proportion of complaints.
+In 2007 - 08, paramedics accounted for 22 per cent of complaints but made up 8 per cent of the total number of registrants.
+This was consistent with trends in previous years.

 This trend may be due to a number of factors.

-It may reflect the nature of paramedic practice in that paramedics have direct contact with members of the public and are therefore more likely to be subject to complaint, compared to some of the other professions, such as biomedical scientists, who typically have little or no direct contact.
-It might also be linked to the invasive nature of some procedures undertaken by paramedics and a practice environment which typically includes working outside of the hospital environment, dealing with situations which may be unpredictable and may involve some lone working.
+&lt;sup>11 Council for Healthcare Regulatory Excellence (CHRE), Annual Report 2006/2007, (2007).

-&lt;sup>12 Information Centre for Health and Social Care, Data on written complaints in the NHS 2006/07 (2007).
+&lt;sup>12 Information Centre for Health and Social Care, Data on written complaints in the NHS 2006-07, (2007).